2015 International V8 Supercars Championship: Mid-season changes

 Marcos Ambrose stepped down from full-time driving duties at DJR Team Penske prior to the second event of the championship.
 He was replaced by Scott Pye, who had originally been listed as the team's endurance co-driver, for the rest of the season.
 Ambrose returned as a co-driver for the endurance races.

 James Courtney was injured during practice for the Sydney Motorsport Park Super Sprint when he was hit by pieces of pit equipment which were flung into the air by a low-flying helicopter.
 His endurance co-driver, Jack Perkins, replaced him for the remainder of the weekend.
 Courtney also missed the Wilson Security Sandown 500 and Supercheap Auto Bathurst 1000, with Russell Ingall coming out of retirement to be co-driver for Perkins.

 Cam Waters made his full-time V8 Supercar début, replacing Chaz Mostert at Prodrive Racing Australia after Mostert was injured in an accident at the Bathurst 1000.
 As Waters was originally scheduled to partner Mostert for the Gold Coast 600, Russell Ingall was drafted in as co-driver ahead of James Courtney's return to the Holden Racing Team.
 Steve Owen drove the car at the Sydney 500 to allow Waters to concentrate on his Dunlop Series commitments.

 Dean Canto replaced Ashley Walsh at the Phillip Island event, with Erebus Motorsport citing the need for an experienced driver to help with car setup.
 Alex Davison drove the car at the Sydney 500 as Erebus Motorsport continues its development program.

 Chris Pither replaced Andre Heimgartner at the Phillip Island event as Super Black Racing evaluated its full-time driver options for 2016.
 Pither also drove at the Sydney 500, having been confirmed as Heimgartner's replacement for 2016.

 After taking part in Friday practice at the Phillip Island event, Nick Percat elected not to take part in the rest of the weekend due to a foot injury sustained at the Gold Coast 600.
 He was replaced by Paul Dumbrell for the rest of the event.
 Percat did not recover in time for the Sydney 500 and was replaced by Jack Perkins for the event.

-Season calendar
+Wildcard entries

+Two wildcard entries would be granted for the Bathurst 1000.
+Prodrive Racing Australia elected to run an all-female wildcard for Renee Gracie and Simona De Silvestro, while family team Novocastrian Motorsport ran a Commodore for brothers Aaren Russell and Drew Russell.

+Calendar

 The 2015 calendar was released on 12 September 2014.
-Two non-championship events were held; one being the MSS Security V8 Supercars Challenge in conjunction with the Australian Grand Prix on 12–15 March, and the other a demonstration using five cars (one from each manufacturer) at the Kuala Lumpur City Grand Prix in Malaysia over 7–9 August.
+Two non-championship events were held; one being the V8 Supercars Challenge in conjunction with the Australian Grand Prix on 12–15 March, and the other a demonstration using five cars (one from each manufacturer) at the Kuala Lumpur City Grand Prix in Malaysia over 7–9 August.